wandb/docs/docs/support/wandb_crashes_will_it_possibly_crash_training_run.md

 tags:
    - None
 ---

-It is extremely important to us that we never interfere with your training runs.
-We run wandb in a separate process to make sure that if wandb somehow crashes, your training will continue to run.
-If the internet goes out, wandb will continue to retry sending data to [wandb.ai](https://wandb.ai).
+It is critical to avoid interference with training runs.
+W&B operates in a separate process, ensuring that training continues even if W&B experiences a crash.
+In the event of an internet outage, W&B continually retries sending data to [wandb.ai](https://wandb.ai).